Palmer Station Timeline

 The R/V Hero sinks at its moorings (4 March).

 This tragedy is still evolving, and the details of why it sank when it did may never be known...although this is not totally unexpected.
 The Coast Guard, the Washington Department of Ecology, and the Pacific County sheriff's office and Emergency Management Agency were involved, and a contractor removed diesel and lube oil.
 And I was a bit involved in providing them information.
 For now the vessel is just sitting there...perhaps eventually Washington State may remove it.
 The story so far....

 James McClintock, a member of the UAB team, is interviewed by NPR host David Green (8 March).The subject of the interview...changes he's seen over the years due to the warming temperatures.
 The team (left, seen up on the glacier) arrived in February, from left we have (standing) Chuck Amsler, Leucas Miller, Jim McClintock, and Andrew Shilling; and kneeling: Maggie Amsler, Santana Thomas, and Sabrina Heiser (Santana and Andrew are from USF).
 They are diving to collect and study red and brown algae, as well as the amphipod Paradexamine fissicauda that loves to eat the algae.
-Here's one of Maggie's 2010 blog posts which features a video of that amphipod eating the algae (that video is now available here).
+Here's one of Maggie's 2013 blog posts which featured a video of that amphipod eating the algae (that video is now available here).
 This photo is from Maggie Amsler.